 It isn’t just illegal to drink or take drugs behind the wheel.
 Many legal actions and activities become illegal when they are done behind the wheel.
 Driving a car while holding a cell phone, taking prescription medication that is intoxicating, or even setting a GPS system or applying makeup can be considered a criminal activity if it distracts a driver and causes an accident.
 When drivers engage in any behavior that inhibits their ability to drive safely, that behavior becomes a criminal offense.
 Proving this is the case means that the cap on damages is waived, and you can seek full financial restitution for your damages and injuries.

-Working with a trained personal injury or wrongful death lawyer can be critical in convincing a prosecutor to pursue criminal charges against a negligent driver, so that you can be awarded the full amount of your financial claims.
+Working with a trained personal injury or wrongful death lawyer can be critical in convincing a prosecutor to pursue criminal charges against a negligent driver so that you can be awarded the full amount of your financial claims.
 We work with accident reconstruction experts and medical specialists in order to determine the cause of an accident, allowing us to prepare the strongest case possible for proving the negligent driver’s responsibility for their actions.
-We will even pursue payment from your own insurance policy if the drunk or negligent drier was uninsured, underinsured, or fled the scene.
+We will even pursue payment from your own insurance policy if the drunk or negligent driver was uninsured, underinsured, or fled the scene.

 How Do You Deal With Insurance Companies After a Car Accident?

-The answer is, unless you have the experience, knowledge, and skill to negotiate with a national, multimillion (or billion!) dollar corporation, you don’t.
+The answer is, unless you have the experience, knowledge, and skill to negotiate with a national, multi-million (or billion!) dollar corporation, you don’t.
 If you want to have the full force of the law on your side, then you want a qualified, experienced personal injury lawyer by your side.
 Over the last 20 years, we have recovered $100 million in financial rewards for our clients.
 This is due not only to our expertise, but our years of working with independent medical experts and accident analysts.

 We know all of the strategies and tactics that adjusters and insurance defense attorneys use to undermine the extent of your injuries, and undervalue the financial damages that they are willing to pay.

 Insurance companies, adjusters, and representatives are not your friend.
 They are trained to be extremely patient, calm, approachable, and even friendly and personable.
 They will talk to you as if they are only interested in doing what is best for you.
 But the truth is that their job description is to save their employers as much money as possible.
-Insurance companies coach their employees and provide them with scripts that are designed to earn your trust, so that you will hurt your own case.
+Insurance companies coach their employees and provide them with scripts that are designed to earn your trust so that you will hurt your own case.

 Insurance companies employ adjusters, accountants, and statisticians to carefully calculate the minimum settlement offer that they believe they can get you to accept.
 They will even offer what appears to be evidence that you cannot do any better.
 In almost every case, the amount of compensation that you are owed and deserve is significantly more than what your insurance company will claim your damages are worth.